harness/harness-migrate/cmd/gitlab/README.md

 ```
 where you have to replace all values enclosed in brackets `<>`.
 You can pass Gitlab Personal Access Token or Group/Project Access token given your use cases.
 Please include subgroups for `--group` arg if you are exporting an individual project otherwise only include the group name (w/o subgroups).

+If exporting from Gitlab deployed on premise, the `--host` flag with the Gitlab host URL is required.

 You can also provide more advanced options.
 You can look at those via help:
 ```
 ./migrator gitlab git-export --help